sundeshgupta/FiLMing-Multimodal-Sarcasm-Detection/README.md

 # FiLMing-Multimodal-Sarcasm-Detection

 This is the code for the paper:

-## FiLMing-Multimodal-Sarcasm-Detection
+#### FiLMing Multimodal Sarcasm Detection with Attention
-*Sundesh Gupta, Aditya Shah, Miten Shah, Laribok Syiemlieh, Chandresh Maurya* To appear at ICONIP 2021
+*Sundesh Gupta, Aditya Shah, Miten Shah, Laribok Syiemlieh, Chandresh Maurya* <br>
+To appear at ICONIP 2021

 If you find this code useful in your research then please cite